-Trump impeachment drive takes hit as bombshell-free Mueller hearing rehashes report
+Trump impeachment drive takes hit as bombshell-free Mueller hearings rehash report

 Democrats hoping that hours of testimony by former Special Counsel Robert Mueller might fuel their case for President Trump’s impeachment were left with little new material at the conclusion of Wednesday's back-to-back hearings, as Republicans gloated that the spectacle failed to make the case to oust the president.